tlswg/tls13-spec/draft-ietf-tls-tls13.md

   the client certificate MUST contain all of the specified extension OIDs that the client recognizes.
-For each extension OID recognized by the client, all of the specified values MUST be present in the client certificate.
+For each extension OID recognized by the client, all of the specified values MUST be present in the client certificate (but the certificate MAY have other values as well).
 However, the client MUST ignore and skip any unrecognized certificate extension OIDs.
-If the client has ignored some of the required certificate extension OIDs, and supplied a certificate that does not satisfy the request, the server MAY at its discretion either continue the handshake without client authentication, or respond with a fatal unsupported_certificate alert.
+If the client has ignored some of the required certificate extension OIDs, and supplied a  certificate that does not satisfy the request, the server MAY at its discretion either continue the session without client authentication, or terminate the session with a fatal unsupported_certificate alert.

+  PKIX RFCs define a variety of certificate extension OIDs and their corresponding value types.
+Depending on the type, matching certificate extension values are not necessarily bitwise-equal.
+It is expected that TLS implementations will rely on their PKI libraries to perform certificate selection using certificate extension OIDs.
 {:br }

 The interaction of the certificate_types and